Coyote Springs

 Coyote Springs, New Mexico

 During the summer of 2022, I was fortunate to have the opportunity to visit this site along with some former colleagues.
-Recently, I revisited this location which required an hour-long drive north from White Oaks down a B-level road, passing through several cattle gates and wandering cows.
+The location required an hour-long drive north from White Oaks down a B-level road, passing through several cattle gates and wandering cows.
 During our visit, we came across a partial cave that seemed suitable for shelter in case of rain.

 According to historical records, gold was discovered in the Jicarilla Mountains only after The Apache had vacated the area.
 The Apache considered the gold to be sacred and labeled it as “Tears of the Sun”.